-- 1. Run your code with different input sizes (sizeofarray = $10^4$ , $10^5$ , $10^6$ , $10^7$ , $10^8$ ) on a fixed number of cores (CILK\NPROC = 4).
+- 1. Run your code with different input sizes (sizeofarray = 10^4 , 10^5 , 10^6 , 10^7 , 10^8) on a fixed number of cores (set the CILK NWORKERS environment variable).
 Plot a graph that has input size on its x-axis (in log scale) and parallel efficiency on the y-axis.
-Put all three lines (one for each parallel routine you wrote) on the same graph. - 2.
+Put all three lines (one for each routine you wrote) on the same graph. - 2.
 Run your code on different numbers of cores with a fixed input size.
-(You can use Triton's "PDAF" nodes to get up to 32 cores; see Stefan's documentation.)
 Plot a graph that has the number of cores on its x-axis (in normal scale) and parallel efficiency on the y-axis.
 Plot all three lines on the same graph. - 3.
 Experiment with different coarseness values and report on the sensitivity of the performance to different values. - 4.
 Using what you've learned so far, make the best-performing dot-product code you can.
 It is likely that your code won't enjoy linear speedup.
 What might be the reason?
 Do you think that the algorithm does not have sufficient parallelism, or do you think there is another bottleneck other than parallelism?

 Using cilkview, you can empirically find out the parallelism of your code.
 However, you should remember that the tool estimates parallelism for the entire program, meaning that your possibly sequential input parsing will make your program look less parallel than it actually is.
-The Cilk programming guide explains how to estimate work and span for a section of code.
+Here is a link to the Intel SDK with cilkview and cilkscreend.